quantiacs/documentation/en/source/reference/data_load_functions.md

 **Output**

-The output is xarray DataArray with historical data for selected assets.
+The output is an xarray DataArray with historical data for the selected assets:

 |asset<br/>time|NASDAQ:AAPL<br/> |NASDAQ:GOOGL<br/> |
 |---|---|---|